dessafonti/COMP30680-Web_dev_A2/README.md

 ### Rendering of JSON Data in senators.html: No Hardcoding of Data (Cont.)

-The information that was processed by the forEach() method, once stored appropriately, is used to populate empty HTML elements contained within senators.html by targeting the DOM elements.
+The information processed by the forEach() method, once stored appropriately, is used to populate empty HTML elements contained within senators.html.

 ```JavaScript
 const democratsCounterElement = document.getElementById(